Thank you for

 For frequently asked questions about joining the San Diego Women’s Chorus, click here.

 SDWC sings music for treble (Soprano and Alto) voices, and we welcome all woman-identified, gender-nonconforming, non-binary, and transgender individuals as singing members.
 We are open to singers of all experience levels that are able to match pitch with a piano.
 The ability to read music is a plus but is not required for membership.

 We accept new members twice per year ahead of our fall and spring seasons.
 Potential new members are invited to attend New Member Orientation, where they will learn about the history and structure of the chorus, meet some chorus members, and get placed in an appropriate vocal section by our Artistic Staff.
 Weekly rehearsals take place on Sunday afternoons from 3:45 – 7:00 pm near Mission Bay in Bay Park.

 SDWC is a dues-paying organization and dues are assessed at the start of each season.
 Dues cover less than 25% of our operating costs; the Board strives to keep dues as low as possible.

-Membership dues for the Fall 2022 season are $180 (includes music fees), payable as a lump sum or as payments throughout the season.
+Membership dues for the Spring 2023 season are $200 (includes music fees), payable as a lump sum or as payments throughout the season.
 Leave of Absence dues for members who are not participating in any given season are $20.
 Additional financial commitments may include the purchase of a SDWC section-specific t-shirt for informal performances (~$10) or retreat fees (~$25).
-A limited number of scholarships are available to cover membership dues and other chorus-related fees as needed.
+Our concert attire for Fall and Spring is all black clothing, including shoes.
+Scholarships are available to cover membership dues and other chorus-related fees as needed.